surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 ---
-description: How to use Write-Progress across multiple threads with Foreach-Object -Parallel ms.date: 11/16/2022
+description: How to use Write-Progress across multiple threads with ForEach-Object -Parallel ms.date: 11/16/2022
 title: Displaying progress while multi-threading
 ---